Stochastic Oscillator Indices Technical Analysis & Stochastic Oscillator Signals

 This oscillator works on the principle that:

-- In an upwards trend, price often tends to close at the high of the candlestick.
+- In an upward trend, price often tends to close at the high of the candlestick.

 - In a downwards trend, price tends to close at the low of the candlestick.